Your Body

 - When I go to the bathroom it burns; I get lower-abdominal pain and dark foul-smelling urine.
 I don’t feel good.
 Please help.

-Your to do list
+To do list

 - Find out what injections you need to prevent infections in pregnancy.